HarryXu497/grocery_app/README.md

 # Grocery Store Compose

-A Grocery Store Mobile Application written in Jetpack Compose for Android with Firebase as the backend.
+A grocery store mobile application written in Jetpack Compose for Android with Firebase as the backend.